-- Any teacher who is absent due to illness must notify, or make suitable arrangements to notify, the employer as early as possible on the first day of the absence.
-The teacher should, where possible, indicate the likely duration of the absence. - The school shall notify all sick leave absences to the Department (via the OLCS) / ETB regardless of whether or not a substitute teacher was employed.
-It is imperative that all sick leave absences are notified to the Department/ETB

-- in a timely manner as failure to do so may result in overpayment of salary to a teacher and/or the withdrawal of substitute cover for schools. - 11.3 Employers are required to have procedures in place to monitor and analyse patterns of sick leave. - 11.4 A detailed statement of all sick leave absences should be supplied to each teacher by the employer on request and at least one report should be provided annually.
+- Any special needs assistant who is absent due to illness must notify, or make suitable arrangements to notify, the employer as early as possible on the first day of the absence.
+The special needs assistant should, where possible, indicate the likely duration of the absence. - The school shall notify all sick leave absences to the Department (via the OLCS) / ETB regardless of whether or not a substitute special needs assistant was employed.
+It is imperative that all sick leave absences are notified to the Department/ETB in a timely manner as failure to do so may result in overpayment of salary to a special needs assistant and/or the withdrawal of substitute cover for schools. - 11.3 Employers are required to have procedures in place to monitor and analyse patterns of sick leave. - 11.4 A detailed statement of all sick leave absences should be supplied by the employer to each special needs assistant on request and at least one report should be provided annually.
 This information is available on the OLCS/relevant ETB system.